Part II: Hands — Robot and Human

 • Bayesian refinement + Kalman filter

-Key Paper: Various.
-(2024).
+Key Paper: 2024 study.
 "Stretchable Liquid-Metal Sensor Glove."
 Nature Communications.
 A 9-sensor eGaIn glove adapting to all hand sizes.
 The 4.02 mm fingertip error is sufficient for most manipulation demonstrations.

 Commercial Glove Comparison